Single Line Diagram of Panel Board:

 01. SP MCB:

-In single-pole MCB, Switching & Protection is Affected in only one Phase.
+In single-pole MCB, Switching and protection are Affected in only one Phase.
 Single phase supply to break the phase only.
-A single Pole breaker is Typically used with 120-volt Circuits, 15-20 amps.
-They are constructed with one Hot Wire and one Neutral wire.
-An SP switch is the most basic General-Purpose switch that you use to Control a light or another device from one location.
-These Switches have two Brass-Colored screw Terminals Connected to the hot Power source wires.
-Pole refers to the number of Circuits Controlled by the Switch SP Switches Control only one Electrical Circuit.
+A single Pole breaker is Typically used with 120-volt Circuits, and a 6-20 amps Miniature Circuit Breaker.
+They are constructed with one Line Wire and one Neutral wire.
+A Single Pole switch is the most basic General-Purpose switch that you use to Control a light or another device from one location.
+These Switches have 2 Brass-Colored screw Terminals Connected to the hot Power source wires.
+Pole refers to the number of Circuits Controlled by the Switch SP Switches Control only one Switch Electrical Circuit.

 02. Timer:

-A timer is a type of time-switching device that controls and controls electrical circuits and electrical and electronic devices through time setting (on/off).
+A timer is a type of time-switching device that controls and controls Electrical circuits and electrical and electronic devices through time setting (on/off).
 The timer is basically 8-pin.
 Like other controlling devices the timer has a coil and when this coil is magnetized, the timer works on/off.
-The timer has two common ends and each common end has normally close and normally open options.
-When the timer is set by time, the timer trips at the end of that time and turns the common’s normally closed (on) to open (off) and normally open (off) to close (on).
+The timer has 2 common ends and each common end has normally close and normally open options.
+When the timer is set by time, the timer trips at the end of that time and turns the common is normally closed (on) to open (off) and normally open (off) to close (on).
 This is how the timer works.

 03. RCCB:

-The Residual Current Circuit breaker RCCB is the Safest device to detect and Trip against Electrical Leakage current, thus Ensuring Protection against Electric shock Caused by indirect contact.
-Circuit breakers are automatically Operated Electrical Switches that Protect Electrical Circuits from Short-Circuiting or Overloading.
+The Residual Current Circuit breaker RCCB is the Safest device to detect and Trip against Electrical Leakage current.
+This ensures protection against Electric shock Caused by indirect contact.
+Circuit breakers (CB) are automatically Operated Electrical Switches that Protect Electrical Circuits from Short-Circuiting or Overloading systems.
 It Protects against many major accidents.
 RCCB Circuit Breaker is an Electrical Wiring device whose function is to disconnect the current in the circuit.

 04. DP MCB:

-DP MCB In Two Pole MCB, switching & protection is affected in phases and the neutral.
-A Double Pole or DP Switch is a Switch that Controls two Circuits at the same time.
+DP MCB In 2 Pole MCB, switching & protection is affected in phases and the neutral.
+A Double Pole or DP Switch is a Switch that Controls 2 Circuits at the same time.
 In terms of Residential Switching, this Normally means it Switches the live and Neutral at the same time.
-In Layperson Terms, Double Pole switches or DP Switches are Exclusively Designed to Control two Different Electrical Circuits at the same time, which allows the Appliances to Isolate in a safe and reliable manner.
-Fan or light Combinations and Medical Equipment are some of the many applications for DP Electrical Switches.
+In Layperson Terms, Double Pole switches or DP Switches are Exclusively Designed to Control 2 Different Electrical Circuits at the same time, which allows the Appliances to Isolate safely and reliably.
+Fan or light Combinations and Medical Equipment are some of the many applications for DP Electrical Switches and Electrical components.

 05. Magnetic Contactor:

 A magnetic contactor is an electromagnetic switching device.
-It is generally used for controlling three-phase motors.
-The operation of a magnetic contactor is similar to that of a relay, but a relay is used for low-power or low-voltage connections, and a magnetic contactor is used for high-power or high-voltage connections.
-As soon as the supply is applied to the magnetic contactor coil, its normally open contacts are closed and normally closed contacts are opened and the associated devices are also operated.
+It is generally used for controlling 3-phase Motors.
+The operation of a magnetic contactor is similar to that of a Relay. but a relay is used for low-power or low-voltage connections, and a magnetic contactor is used for high-power or high-voltage connections.
+As soon as the supply is applied to the magnetic contactor coil. its normally open contacts are closed and normally closed contacts are opened and the associated devices are also operated.
 This is how a magnetic contactor works.

 Thank You for visiting the website.
 Keep visiting for more Updates.